aspose-imaging/Aspose.Imaging-Products/imaging/en/java/conversionfrom/tga/_index.md

 {{% blocks/products/pf/feature-page-section  h2="Wide spectrum of image formats that can be converted from TGA(Targa Graphic) images using Aspose.Imaging for Java" %}}
-You can programmaticaly convert from TGA format to other available formats using Aspose.Imaging for Java.
+<p align=justify>You can programmaticaly convert from TGA format to other available formats using
+Aspose.Imaging for Java.
 Truevision TGA, often referred to as TARGA, is a raster graphics file format created by Truevision Inc. (now part of Avid Technology).
-It was the native format of TARGA and VISTA boards, which were the first graphic cards for IBM-compatible PCs to support Highcolor/truecolor display.
+It was the native format of TARGA and VISTA boards, which were the first graphic cards for IBM-compatible PCs to support Highcolor/truecolor display.</p>
 <br/>
 There are following conversions on board:
 {{% /blocks/products/pf/feature-page-section %}}